LIVE SAN DIEGO TRAFFIC REPORT, TRAFFIC ALERTS & CURRENT TRAFFIC CONDITIONS

 San Diego traffic report

 Like the rest of Southern California, the automobile is the most popular way to travel around San Diego.
 So, it shouldn't be a surprise that San Diego traffic conditions can get hectic at times!
-Our highway system has more than 300 miles of freeways and about 7,150 miles of streets and roads.
-San Diego traffic reports indicate that more than 68 million vehicle miles are traveled daily in the region, with an average vehicle trip length of 5.8 miles.

 More facts on traffic reports in San Diego

-With a population of about 3,100,000 people, the San Diego area has two miles of roads per thousand people - about the same ratio as Los Angeles.
-The total freeway lane miles is about 1,875 with average daily San Diego traffic per freeway mile of 20,027 - about the same as San Francisco.
+With a population of about 3,290,000 people, the San Diego area has two miles of roadways for every thousand people - about the same ratio as Los Angeles.

 Want more information on live San Diego traffic conditions?